GoogleCloudPlatform/bq-backup-manager/README.md

 #### Prepare Terraform Service Account

-Terraform needs to run with a service account to deploy DLP resources.
-User accounts are not enough.
+Create a service account with required permissions to be used by Terraform

 ```shell
 ./scripts/prepare_terraform_service_account.sh